AWCostabile/axios-tracked/README.md

 ## Events

-Events are a powerful way to trigger side-effects within an app based on the way a request was resolved without needing to monitor each and every request individually.
-This is done via the `addEventHandler` method on the API instance, which will always return an unsubscribe function (see below).
+Events add an additional method by which side-effects within an app can be triggered.
+This is based on the lifecycle of each request and how it is resolved end to end without needing to monitor each and every request individually.
+This is done via the `subscribe` method on the API instance, which will always return an `unsubscribe` function for clean-up (see below).

 ### Event Types